dotnet/arcade/Documentation/Darc.md

 1. An Official Build for Arcade happens that i.e. creates XX package with vXY
-    1. At the end of the build, the Reporting Store gets updated with the information of the new package produced and its dependencies by a "publishing" task within the build definition.
+    1. At the end of the build, the Reporting Store gets updated with the information of the new package produced and its dependencies by a "publishing" task within the pipeline.
 2. Maestro++ trigger happens
 3. Maestro++ uses Darc to ask who has a dependency on `arcade.sdk`
     1. Maestro++ calls `get -d --remote -n arcade.sdk`